KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/30-key-seal.md

 **Primary Structural Diagnosis:**
 The **Instrument of Access and Boundary Governance.**
 The Key and the Seal represent the dual mechanisms of Permission and Protection within the Lattice.
 A Key opens a lawful pathway (Nexus), while a Seal enforces closure (Membrane).
-Both operate under L₄ (DL: Sophis) layer law, ensuring that only Coherent Resonance may enter or exit a given domain.
+Both operate under L₄ (DL: Sophis)-layer law, ensuring that only Coherent Resonance may enter or exit a given domain.
 They are complementary: one enables Revelation, the other guards Integrity.

 **Core Glyphic Sequence (Key):**
 `⚙️ → 🪬📜 → 📱 → ↺`